Updated February 5, 2026

 One minute may not seem like much time, but consider the sheer volume of available mobile applications.

-According to Statista, 2.2 million apps were available on the Apple App Store in March of 2017, and that number increased to 2.8 million in Google Play.
-An app has to appear enticing in order for users to download it.
+According to Statista, 2.2 million apps were available on the Apple App Store in March of 2017, and that number increased to 2.8 million on Google Play.
+An app has to look enticing for users to download it.

 “The biggest mistake [a designer] can make is to not articulate the value to the user,” said Jordan DeVries, director of UX at UX/UI firm Brave UX.
-An immediate value proposition tells users why they should sign up for your app.
+An immediate value proposition explains why users should sign up for your app.

 If UX designers do this right, they can hook users into completing the rest of the onboarding process.
 Jenna Godfrey, a UX designer at Brave, noted that the news app Flipboard presents the value proposition particularly well.